 We have a legal responsibility to ensure that you have the right to work in the UK before you can start working for us.

+If you do not have the right to work in the UK already, any

 If you do not have the right to work in the UK already, any offer of employment we make to you will be conditional upon you gaining it.
 Health declaration: Once an offer of employment has been made the successful candidate will be required to complete a work health declaration form.

-Qualifications

-The person specification for this position lists qualifications that are essential and/or desirable.
+Qualifications: The person specification for this position lists qualifications that are essential and/or desirable.
 Please note that if you are offered the post you will be asked to provide your relevant original certificates of these qualifications.